 - From there, have them follow the prompts.

 Alternatively, you can set up other family members all from the Alexa app on your mobile device.
 Just sign out of the app, then sign back in, and select I'm someone else.
-Then follow the steps 4 and 6 above.
+Then follow steps 4 and 6 above.
 You can find additional information on how to set up Voice Profiles from Amazon's support hub.

 Alexa Voice Profiles are now available, via the Alexa app for iOS and Android users.
 Hower, Voice Profiles for Kids won't roll out until late 2020.